tmanfree/DNMT/README.md

 ### Upgrade Check

-**Description**: This function will take a snapshot of the state of the switch, and if the test flag is not set it will reload the switch.
+**Description**: This function will take a snapshot of the state of the switch if the apply flag is not set.
+If the compare variable
+and if the test flag is not set it will reload the switch.
 The program will then compare the after reload state with the before reload state.
 This can be run in single mode or batch mode.